United for a Resilient California

 Celebrating Women Making Waves in Politics

-Regardless of unfortunate stories I heard about family relationships being tainted by voting specific political party, friends who stopped talking to friends because of voting choices and neighbors who would argue and fight because of the changed political landscape, I can only hope that now, more than ever, predicaments will be set aside and instead, all will have the sense of urgency for reunification to soothe the worrying nation.
+Regardless of unfortunate stories I heard about family relationships being tainted by voting specific political party, friends who stopped talking to friends because of voting choices and neighbors who would argue and fight because of the continuous change in political landscape, I can only hope that now, more than ever, predicaments will be set aside and instead, all will have the sense of urgency for reunification to soothe the worrying nation.

 Previous